flavianmissi/flaviamissi.github.io/_posts/2015-04-03-why-i-love-tdd.markdown

 I'm not going into the implementation details because they can be overwhelming at a superficial view.
-Instead, here's the main problem we face when implementing it: there are a lot of calculations to get to the main formula parameters.
+Instead, here's the main problem we face when implementing it: there are a lot of calculations to get to the key formula parameters.
 So we have some key formulas: calculating the installments and its principal value and interest value (of each installment).
-And we know that to we have to calculate the intermediate values to apply the formula to them.
+And we know that we have to calculate the intermediate values to apply the formula to them.

 Looking at it at distance, its easy enough to perform an imaginary implementation cenary.
-But not knowing the loan processes well you may find your future self stuck when trying to support different kinds of loans.
+But by not knowing the loan processes well, you may find your future self stuck when trying to support different kinds of loans.
 But we don't wanna think about that now, eXtreme Programming is all about simplicity, so let's keep it simple.

 Not caring about the future at all, let's exercise the possible implementations.

-Possibility 1: Create main functions (on a class?) for the key formulas.
+**Possibility 1**: Create main functions (on a class?) for the key formulas.
 Calculate the intermediate values in-place.

-Possibility 2: Create main public functions for the key formulas, create private functions for intermediate values.
+**Possibility 2**: Create main public functions for the key formulas, create private functions for intermediate values.

 What should we choose?
 I won't tell you :P

 No. Really, I won't.
-Instead we're going to figure it out by going through the test process, using our imaginations.
+Instead we're going to figure it out by going through the testing process, using our imaginations.

 As I said before, the first thing you should always do is write a test.

-Lets extress a bit what our first test should do.
+Lets stress a bit what our first test should do.
 We probably wanna start with the key formulas first, because that's our final destination.
 The next question is, which of the key formulas is the easiest?
 For this we need to avaliate the parameters of each formula and the intermediate calculations it performs, you don't need to go too deep into that analysis, just look at the formulas and use your gut feeling to find out which should be easier to implement.